Furmanus/Arena-RL/features.md

 - complete level generation (with random monsters and items), monsters will be more difficult as player dives deeper
 - optional tile graphics
 - rework rage in monster AI, berserkering monster should focus only on threat and ignore items
-- special attacks disarm and riposite for rapiers